-You can expect to access clear information about your policy, your coverage, and the claims settlement process.
+You can expect to access clear information about your policy, coverage, and the claims settlement process.
 You have the right to an easy-to-understand explanation of how insurance works and how it will meet your needs.
-You also have a right to know how insurers calculate price based on relevant facts.
+You also have a right to know how insurers calculate prices based on relevant facts.

 You have the right to ask who is providing compensation to your broker or agent for the sale of your insurance.
 If you are a first-time customer, your broker or agent will provide written information detailing for you how he or she is paid, by whom, how much, and in what ways.

 Insurance companies publicize their compensation arrangements with their distribution networks, and brokers and agents are committed to informing you of any perceived or real conflict of interest.

 To safeguard your right to purchase appropriate coverage at a competitive price, you should ask questions about your policy so that you understand what it covers and what your obligations are under it.
 You can access information through brochures and websites, as well as through one-on-one meetings with your broker, agent, or company representative.
 You have the option to shop the marketplace for the combination of coverages and service levels that best suits your insurance needs.
 To maintain your protection against loss, you must promptly inform your insurance company or broker, or agent of any change in your circumstances.